Antikythera mechanism: Doors

 The mechanism has a wooden casing with a front and a back door, both containing inscriptions.
 The back door appears to be the 'instruction manual'.
-On one of its fragments is written "76 years, 19 years" representing the Callippic and Metonic cycles.
+On fragment 19, it is written "76 years, 19 years" representing the Callippic and Metonic cycles.
 Also written is "223" for the Saros cycle.
-On another one of its fragments, it is written "on the spiral subdivisions 235" referring to the Metonic dial.
+On fragment E, it is written "on the spiral subdivisions 235" referring to the Metonic dial.

 Gearing

 The mechanism is remarkable for the level of miniaturisation and the complexity of its parts, which is comparable to that of 14th-century astronomical clocks.
 It has at least 30 gears, although mechanism expert Michael Wright has suggested the Greeks of this period were capable of implementing a system with many more gears.

 There is debate as to whether the mechanism had indicators for all five of the planets known to the ancient Greeks.
 No gearing for such a planetary display survives and all gears are accounted for—with the exception of one 63-toothed gear (r1) otherwise unaccounted for in fragment D.

 Fragment D is a small quasi-circular constriction that, according to Xenophon Moussas, has a gear inside a somewhat larger hollow gear.
 The inner gear moves inside the outer gear reproducing an epicyclical motion that, with a pointer, gives the position of planet Jupiter.
 The inner gear is numbered 45, "ME" in Greek, and the same number is written on two surfaces of this small cylindrical box.

 The purpose of the front face was to position astronomical bodies with respect to the celestial sphere along the ecliptic, in reference to the observer's position on the Earth.
 That is irrelevant to the question of whether that position was computed using a heliocentric or geocentric view of the Solar System; either computational method should, and does, result in the same position (ignoring ellipticity), within the error factors of the mechanism.
 The epicyclic Solar System of Ptolemy (c.
 100 AD–c.
 170 AD)—hundreds of years after the apparent construction date of the mechanism—carried forward with more epicycles, and was more accurate predicting the positions of planets than the view of Copernicus (1473–1543), until Kepler (1571–1630) introduced the possibility that orbits are ellipses.